ben-manes/gradle-versions-plugin/README.md

 ```
 </details>

-Alternatively, the report may be outputed to a structured file.
+Alternatively, the report may be output to a structured file.

 <details>
 <summary>Json report</summary>